Rishabh7890/MyTerminalStore/README.md

-# Bamazon Application
+# MyTerminalStore

 ## Description
-Bamazon is an online store application created with MySQL and Javascript.
+MyTerminalStore is an online store application created with MySQL and Javascript.
 The application will take in orders from customers and deplete stock from the store's inventory.
 Clone the Repository and run it in the terminal to get started.

 ## Starting Up